 The Able Baker

 Featured in The New York Times, the Able Baker was started by owner Julie Pauly and her husband, who both lost their jobs in Manhattan at the end of 2008.
 The Pauly’s rose back up with a little bit of tenacity, love, and support from tons of friends who loved Julie’s baking.
 Located in the heart of Maplewood, you’ll come for the food and stay for the lovely atmosphere (cute drawings on the wall, bright, open space, slow tunes playing in the background) and surrounding neighborhood.
-In a recent interview with The Village Green, Pauly reassures us as to why this shop makes its way onto this list of the best coffee shops to study in North Jersey: "Having people in the place brings an energy that attracts other customers, so I never discourage lingerers.
+In an interview with The Village Green, Pauly shared why this shop makes its way onto this list of the best coffee shops to study in North Jersey: "Having people in the place brings an energy that attracts other customers, so I never discourage lingerers.
 We have free wifi and don’t limit how long people stay.
 If we get crowded, I’ll ask people working on laptops to share a table, or free up a chair by putting away their briefcase."

-bwé kafe, which means "drink coffee" in Haitian Creole, according to the shop's website, works with La Colombe Torrefaction to deliver the highest quality beans into your little old cup in Hoboken.
+bwé kafe, which means "drink coffee" in Haitian Creole, according to the shop's website, works with La Colombe to deliver the highest quality beans into your little old cup in Hoboken.
 With each mug individually poured over to perfection, patience isn’t just a virtue at bwé, it’s ambrosial.
 The communal seating is perfect for small groups to work on a project, however there are smaller tables if you're flying solo.
 Check the café's Facebook page for event information, like open mics!

 Van Gogh's Ear